 Fun and food at the beach

-• Get out on the water with a rental from Toronto SUP & Kayak, located in the East Parking Lot.
+• Get out on the water with a rental from Toronto SUP & Kayak, located in the East Parking Lot

 Getting there

-1 Cherry Street, Toronto
+Location: 1 Cherry Street, Toronto

-• Two parking lots are available, but they can fill up quickly on the weekend.
+• Two parking lots are available, but they can fill up quickly on the weekend

 Gibraltar Point Beach

-Another Toronto Island beach, Gibraltar Beach may just be one of Toronto’s best-kept secrets.
 It’s perfect for those looking for a quiet day of swimming and sunning.

 Fun and food at the beach

 • Discover Gibraltar Point Lighthouse.
-Built in the early 1800s, it’s the oldest standing lighthouse on the Great Lakes and is rumoured to be haunted by a murdered lightkeeper.
+Built in the early 1800s, it’s the oldest standing lighthouse on the Great Lakes and is rumoured to be haunted by a murdered lightkeeper

-• Lifeguard supervision is available 10:30 a.m. to 7:30 p.m. from June to early August and 10:30 a.m. to 7 p.m. from mid-August to September.
+• Lifeguard supervision is available from 10:30 a.m. to 7:30 p.m. from June to mid-August and 10:30 a.m. to 7 p.m. into September

 Getting there

-Toronto Islands, Toronto
+Location: Toronto Islands, Toronto

 Hanlan’s Point Beach